moby/moby/docs/sources/installation/amazon.rst

    * Enter ``amd64 precise`` in the search field (it will search as you type)
-   * Pick an image by clicking on the image name. *An EBS-enabled image will let you t1.micro instance.* Clicking on the image name will take you to your AWS Console.
+   * Pick an image by clicking on the image name. *An EBS-enabled image will let you use a t1.micro instance.* Clicking on the image name will take you to your AWS Console.

 2. **Tell CloudInit to install Docker:**